sStonemason/RET-CLIP/README.md

 The RET-CLIP series is based on Chinese text.
 We will soon make the English version available.

-This code repository is based on the official Chinese-CLIP([LINK](https://github.com/OFA-Sys/Chinese-CLIP))
+This code repository is based on the official Chinese-CLIP. ([LINK](https://github.com/OFA-Sys/Chinese-CLIP))

 | [Paper](https://arxiv.org/pdf/2405.14137) |

 ## News
+* 2026.1.30 Introducing RET-CLIP➕ -- PLUS version of RET-CLIP. ([LINK](https://github.com/sStonemason/RET-CLIP-PLUS))
-* 2026.1.29 ⭐Introducing ReVision — the most powerful retinal foundation model to date ([LINK](https://arxiv.org/abs/2512.14499)).
+* 2026.1.29 ⭐Introducing ReVision -- the most powerful retinal foundation model to date. ([LINK](https://arxiv.org/abs/2512.14499))
 * 2024.7.16 Fix several bugs in the code.
 * 2024.7.10 Release the pretrained model using vit-b-16 as vision backbone.
 * More updates coming soon...